Consular Report of Birth Abroad (CRBA)

 If you need further guidance on registering the birth of a U.S. child in New Zealand, please call American Citizen Services at the U.S. Consulate in Auckland – Phone +64 9 303 2724 ext: 2800 or email Auckland ACS.
 Please be prepared to leave a message on voice mail and we shall respond between 7:30 am and 4:00 pm Monday through Friday.

-You must appear in person with your child, either at the Consulate General in Auckland, (online appointment needed), or at one of the Consular Outreach visits that we make within New Zealand.
-You may apply for a passport and Social Security Number when you submit your child’s Report of Birth Abroad application.
+You must appear in person with your child, at the U.S Embassy in Harare , (online appointment needed).
+You may also apply for a passport when you submit your child’s Consular Report of Birth Abroad application.

 For more information about Reporting Your Child’s Birth Abroad and for the application form, please visit the State Department’s website.